martin-hughes/azalea_libc/Porting Status.md

 Completed | stdbool.h | No changes from musl version
-incomplete | stddef.h | Not tested, but should just work incomplete | stdint.h | No changes made, not expecting any. not started | stdio.h | Hopefully not too much work - just swapping Linux syscalls for Azalea ones. incomplete | stdlib.h | Ported but not fully tested Completed | stdnoreturn.h | No changes from musl version.
+incomplete | stddef.h | Not tested, but should just work incomplete | stdint.h | No changes made, not expecting any. incomplete | stdio.h | A fair amount of work.
+Requires a method for pushing stdout/in/err to the user program.
+Malloc/free do now work. incomplete | stdlib.h | Ported but not fully tested.
+Malloc-type functions still to come.
+Completed | stdnoreturn.h | No changes from musl version.
 Only a single macro. incomplete | string.h | Ported but not fully tested not started | tgmath.h | Probably not too much work